Mallika2818/gits/README.md

     │       └── services        # Service classes for business logic
     └── resources
         └── application.properties  # Configuration file for Spring Boot and database settings

-Structure Highlights

-entities: Houses all entity classes, each annotated with JPA annotations to map to database tables.
-controllers: Manages HTTP requests and responses, interacting with services to process data.
-repositories: Provides data access methods for CRUD operations, leveraging Spring Data JPA.
-services: Contains business logic, acting as an intermediary between controllers and repositories. application.properties: Configures the application, including database connection details and JPA settings.